23f2001942/Little-Lemon-FrontWeb/README.md

 # 🍋 Little Lemon Frontend Web Application

-This is the frontend for **Little Lemon**, a fictional Mediterranean restaurant.
+This is the frontend for **Little Lemon**, a fictional restaurant.
 Developed as part of the **Meta Front-End Developer Capstone Project**, this React-based application allows customers to make table reservations and explore the restaurant experience online.

 ---